hxgf/smoke.js/readme.md

 - Enables signals to have custom classes applied

 ALSO SEE:
-- A branch on this fork called Animated or [Click here](http://argyleink.github.com/smoke.js/) it
+- A branch on this fork called Animated or view the [project page](http://argyleink.github.com/smoke.js/)
 - It uses a sweet css3 animation framework to control the in and out animations of signals